PagerDuty/developer-docs/docs/events-API-v1/03-Custom-Event-Transformer.md

 #### PD.emitGenericEvents
   * `PD.emitGenericEvents` is used to emit an event or multiple events into the PagerDuty ecosystem
   * Signature: `PD.emitGenericEvents([the_pagerduty_payload])`
+  * PagerDuty imposes a limit on the number of events emitted by the `PD.emitGenericEvents` method that will be processed.
+    * Though the number of invocations of the `PD.emitGenericEvents` method is unconstrained, only the first 40 events emitted will be processed.
+    * Any events emitted in excess of the 40 event limit will be dropped and a single event will be generated indicating that the 40 event fanout limit was exceeded.

 ### The PagerDuty Payload